 Findings: According to the analysis results, the perception of secondary school students of school climate and their school attachment level varied significantly based on their sex and grade level.
 A positive and medium level relationship was identified between the school climate and secondary school students’ attachment to school, teachers and friends.

-school attachment, friends attachment, teachers attachment, school climate
+Keywords: School attachment, friends attachment, teachers attachment, school climate.